Dannywhilz001/bank-churners-powerbi-dashboard/README.md

 ## 🎯 Business Objective

-Customer churn is a critical challenge in the banking industry — it leads to substantial revenue loss and increases the cost of customer acquisition.
+Customer churn is a critical challenge in the banking industry, it leads to substantial revenue loss and increases the cost of customer acquisition.
 This dashboard is designed to help stakeholders:

 - Understand **why customers leave** (churn drivers)